 For Janitors, working in the bustling city of New York has its advantages, including an above-average pay rate.
-Janitors can also look forward to large paychecks in cities like Seattle (+32 percent), Atlanta (+19 percent), Chicago (+16 percent), and Washington (+14 percent).
-The lowest-paying market is Des Moines, which sits 16 percent below the national average.
-A couple other locations with smaller-than-average paychecks include Denver (3 percent lower) and St. Louis (1 percent lower).
+Janitors can also look forward to large paychecks in cities like Seattle (+31 percent), Chicago (+30 percent), Atlanta (+26 percent), and Washington (+13 percent).
+With compensation 12 percent below the national average, Houston is not known for hefty paychecks and actually represents the lowest-paying market.
+Employers also pay below the national average in Denver (4 percent lower) and St. Louis (2 percent lower).

 Key Stats for Janitor